Tomkay94/java-datastructures/README.md

 # Java Datastructures
 Java implementations of various data structures and their operations.
 These data structures are implemented for fun and reviewing purposes.
-The Java API already provides most, if not all, of the data structures list here.
+The Java API already provides most, if not all, of the data structures which are listed here.